A Survey on Agentic Security: Applications, Threats and Defenses: Threats to Agentic Systems

 \section{Threats to Agentic Systems}

-The transition from standalone LLMs to autonomous agents introduces a more severe set of security challenges \cite{saha2025breakingcodesecurityassessment, chiang2025harmful}, as the safety alignment (refusal training) of a base LLM does not reliably transfer to the agentic context \cite{kumar2025aligned} .
-In this section we discuss the threat landscape targeting agentic systems and the frameworks used to evaluate their resilience.
+The safety alignment (refusal training) of a base LLM does not reliably transfer to the agentic context \citep{kumar2025aligned}, which introduces a new set of agent-specific security challenges \citep{saha2025breakingcodesecurityassessment, chiang2025harmful}.
+In this section we discuss the threat landscape targeting agentic systems as well as the frameworks used to evaluate their resilience.